Aaaaaaeon/Flower-Paseli-Tracker/README.md

 *   const maxDelay = 1000; // Max delay between pages in ms (default: 1.0s)
 *   const pointsPerEuro = 100; // Conversion rate (default: 100p = 1€)

+## 📜 The Script

+You can find the full script in the [script.js](script.js) file.
+Open it, copy the content, and paste it into your console.

 ## ⚠️ Disclaimer